-Sliding sash windows from Isis Windows
+Sash Windows from Isis Windows

+We offer sliding sash windows in Oxford and Oxfordshire.
 A sash window is made from one or more moveable panels or sashes forming a frame holding glass panes, often separated from others by glazing bars.

 Almost always, the term refers to windows where the glazed panels are opened by sliding vertically, or horizontally, and these models have been found in English homes as far back as the 1670s.